 So, what are the differences between monorepo and multi-repo?
 Let's figure it out further.

-All project services and libraries are stored within a single database to which each engineer has shared access
+Project storage | All project services and libraries are stored within a single database to which each engineer has shared access | Each project service has its repository where engineers work on it |

 Team collaboration

-Enables team collaboration as each developer can see their results within the entire project thanks to shared project access
+| Enables team collaboration as each developer can see their results within the entire project thanks to shared project access | Each team member sees only a part of the project, with no opportunity to access the overall project. |

 Code duplication

-Detecting code duplication may be time-consuming since QAs need to check each repository separately
+| Teams can quickly reveal code duplication using automated tools | Detecting code duplication may be time-consuming since QAs need to check each repository separately |

 Project management

-Simple management as required changes are applied to all projects at once; however, there is a risk of selecting an incorrect service to implement changes
+| Simple management as required changes are applied to all projects at once; however, there is a risk of selecting an incorrect service to implement changes | Simple management of projects where services must be strictly separated.
+But management gets more complicated when there are many repositories |

-Teams need to set the rules for another team of developers to manage shared components
+Project access | Components shared between multiple services but developed by different teams are easy to manage | Teams need to set the rules for another team of developers to manage shared components |

 Top cases when you shouldn't use a monorepository